-2.5.8.3 Inpatient acute rehabilitation may improve recovery.
-Currently, there are no guidelines or recommendations for neurorehabilitation for OHCA survivors in the US.5 Whether inpatient acute rehabilitation is commonly provided to OHCA survivors is a major knowledge gap.
-Outside of reports^{19,35,110} from a few tertiary care centers, including our own, the proportion of OHCA survivors who receive physical, occupational, speech, or physiatry evaluations and disposition to continue rehabilitation after hospital discharge is not known.
-A recent systematic review found patients improved between admission and discharge from inpatient acute rehabilitation (vs other discharge effect size) (Figure 6).111 In our data, patients who received inpatient acute rehabilitation (vs other discharge dispositions) after acute care hospital stay were significantly more likely to progress from poor functional outcomes to good functional outcomes between 1 and 12 months (Figure 7).
-In models adjusted for demographics, clinical characteristics, and social determinants of health, patients who received acute inpatient rehabilitation were 3 times more likely to achieve a good functional recovery pattern.35
+US.
+Whether inpatient acute rehabilitation is commonly provided to OHCA survivors is a major knowledge gap.
+Outside of reports from a few tertiary care centers, including our own, the proportion of OHCA survivors who receive physical, occupational, speech, or physiatry evaluations and disposition to continue rehabilitation after hospital discharge is not known.
+A recent systematic review found patients improved between admission and discharge from inpatient acute rehabilitation after CA (medium-large effect size) (Figure 6).
+In our data, patients who received inpatient acute rehabilitation (vs other discharge dispositions) after acute care hospital stay were significantly more likely to progress from poor functional outcomes to good functional outcomes between 1 and 12 months (Figure 7).
+In models adjusted for demographics, clinical characteristics, and social determinants of health, patients who received acute inpatient rehabilitation were 3 times more likely to achieve a good functional recovery pattern.

-In two geographically distinct cohorts, we have shown that a substantial proportion of patients with poor functional status at hospital discharge return to home, either with no rehabilitation or with home healthcare.110 There are significant sex-based disparities in receipt of inpatient acute rehabilitation.112 These patients may be an unrecognized "at-risk" group, potentially with unfavorable social determinants, who experience worsening or flat recovery patterns from discharge to 12 months.
+In two geographically distinct cohorts, we have shown that a substantial proportion of patients with poor functional status at hospital discharge return to home, either with no rehabilitation or with home healthcare.
+There are significant sex-based disparities in receipt of inpatient acute rehabilitation.
+These patients may be an unrecognized "at-risk" group, potentially with unfavorable social determinants, who experience worsening or flat recovery patterns from discharge to 12 months.
 POST-ICECAP will be the first prospective multicenter study to (a) describe with a high degree of granularity the in-hospital rehabilitation evaluations/services received before discharge and the rehabilitation services offered and received after hospital discharge, b) examine what factors, either clinical (e.g., medical complexity, the severity of impairments at discharge) or sociodemographic (e.g., insurance, presence of a caregiver, sex, race/ethnicity), are associated with these decisions about alternative discharge dispositions, and (c) test whether attending an inpatient acute rehabilitation within 1 month after surviving OHCA is associated with recovery.